 <= me in Tibet

 Dienes, Z. (2008).Understanding Psychology as a Science: An Introduction to Scientific and Statistical Inference.
 Palgrave Macmillan (now in Hungarian!
 Chinese translation coming soon.)

 This book is an invaluable reference for courses on conceptual and historical issues in psychology (CHIP); courses on critical thinking; courses on research methods; and for all researchers!

 click here for a Bayes Factor calculator

-I organize Conscious and Unconscious Mental Processes, a final year option module; Philosophy of Psychology, a final year core module.
+I organize Conscious and Unconscious Mental Processes, a final year option module; Perspectives on Psychology, a final year core module.
 I also teach philosophy of science in the masters module Ethics, Philosophy, and Methods, and a series of lectures on hypnosis in the first year undergraduate module Contemporary Issues in Psychology.